EveryVoiceTTS/HiFiGAN_iSTFT_lightning/README.md

 [![license](https://img.shields.io/badge/Licence-MIT-green)](LICENSE)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/roedoejet/HiFiGAN_iSTFT_lightning)

+🚧 Under Construction!
+This repo is not expected to work fully.
+Please check back later for a stable release. 🚧

-> A Pytorch Lightning implementation of the HiFiGAN and iSTFT-Net vocoders
+> A PyTorch Lightning implementation of the HiFiGAN and iSTFT-Net vocoders

 This library is for training [HiFiGAN](https://arxiv.org/abs/2010.05646) and [iSTFT-Net](https://arxiv.org/abs/2203.02395) vocoders for speech synthesis.
 This implementation is one part of the [Speech Generation for Indigenous Language Education (SGILE)](#background) Project.